What is Azure Private Endpoint?

 Connecting using Alias

-When connecting to a private link resource using a fully qualified domain name (FQDN) as part of the connection string, it's important to correctly configure your DNS settings to resolve to the allocated private IP address.
+When connecting to a private link resource using a fully qualified domain name (FQDN) as part of the connection string, it's important to correctly configure your DNS settings to resolve to the given private IP address.
 Existing Azure services might already have a DNS configuration to use when connecting over a public endpoint.
-This needs to be overridden to connect using your private endpoint.
+This configuration must be overwritten to connect using your private endpoint.

-The network interface associated with the private endpoint contains the complete set of information required to configure your DNS, including FQDN and private IP addresses allocated for a given private link resource.
+The network interface associated with the private endpoint contains the complete set of information required to configure your DNS, including FQDN and private IP addresses given for a private link resource.

-For complete detailed information about best practices and recommendations to configure DNS for Private Endpoints, please review Private Endpoint DNS configuration article.
+For complete detailed information about recommendations to configure DNS for Private Endpoints, see Private Endpoint DNS configuration.

 The following table includes a list of known limitations when using private endpoints: